PART I: REMUNERATION POLICY

 Executive directors’ remuneration

 Randgold’s executive remuneration structure currently comprises only guaranteed remuneration.
 No variable recurring bonus arrangement is currently in place.
 There is no variable pay and directors are, due to company size and complexity and activities not rewarded for individual performance.
-As a result it is not deemed necessary to provide an illustration of the potential impact on the total remuneration for executive management, on a single, total figure basis, of applying the remuneration policy under minimum, on-target and maximum performance outcomes.
+As a result of no performance based remuneration it is not deemed necessary to provide and illustration of the potential consequences on the total remuneration for executive management, on a single, total figure basis, of applying the remuneration policy under minimum, on-target and maximum performance outcomes.

-The remuneration paid to executive directors is disclosed on page 17 of the annual report.
+The remuneration paid to executive directors is disclosed as required in the annual report.

 Executive service conditions